Arathurs/Implement-strStr/README.md

 For the purpose of this problem, we will return 0 when `needle` is an empty string.
 This is consistent to C's `strstr()` and Java's `indexOf()`.

-#### Solution
+#### Solution 1: Top-Down Iterative Approach

-The solution in `strStr.js`, uses a top-down iterative approach, beating 99% of all previous Leetcode submissions.
+The solution in `strStr.js`, uses a top-down iterative approach, beating 95% of all previous Leetcode submissions.

+#### Solution 2: Top-Down Iterative Approach (Fail Fast)
+The solution in `strStr-fail-fast.js`, also uses a top-down iterative approach, but is designed to fall fast when encountering fringe cases.This improves performance, beating almost 100% of all previous Leetcode submissions.

 ##### Example 1:
 ```